The 80s – A Decade Like No Other [Embracing Nostalgia]

 • Dustin Rhodes

-There were many television shows that I enjoyed in the 1980s.
+I enjoyed many television shows in the 1980s.
 Three’s Company debuted in the late 1970s, but most of them hit their peak in the 1980s.
 The most memorable time for watching television shows was when you got the double.

 For example, on Saturday Nights, you had The Love Boat at 8 pm, Followed by Fantasy Island at 9 pm.
 Or on Friday Nights at 9 pm, You Had Magnum P.I. followed by Miami Vice at 10 p.m.